mother-of-all-self-hosting/ansible-role-postgres/README.md

 ## Features

-- **multiple databases support**: this role manages one main database and root credentials, and optionally a list of additional managed databases with their own credentials (see `devture_postgres_managed_databases`)
+- **multiple databases support**: this role manages one main database and root credentials, and optionally a list of additional managed databases with their own credentials (see `postgres_managed_databases`)

 - **backward compatible**: even if a new Postgres version is available, the role will keep you on the Postgres version you had started with until you perform a major upgrade manually (see below)